JustYummy/subtitle-making-by-force/README.md

 ## What I have done?

-1.提取时间，时间数是字幕行数的两倍

-Extract the subtitles's starting time and ending time, It's twice than the subtitle's rows
+1. Extract the subtitles's starting time and ending time, It's twice than the subtitle's rows

 ```
 00:00:22,640 --> 00:00:24,980
 A kokujin came to my door.
 ```

-2.两段是同一句话，组合成一句便于翻译

-If it's more than one line in the subtitle block, it should be combine into one line because it belonging tosame sentence.
+2. If it's more than one line in the subtitle block, it should be combine into one line because it belonging to same sentence.

 So we can translate it precisely.